 This course explains why business managers must understand the critical principles of information technology (IT) systems and applications development.
 By providing leadership in driving IT strategy and implementation, business managers will work more effectively with IT professionals to ensure that IT does in fact support business processes as effectively as possible.
-The course will include use of Microsoft Office, Microsoft Project and Office 365 document management systems.
 Business managers with the IT knowledge required to drive information systems development and implementation are among the most sought-after people in the job market.

-MGT360 - BUSINESS COMMUNICATIONS-3 credits
+MGT360 - BUSINESS COMMUNICATIONS- 3 credits